brave-simpletons/tooling-for-developers/windows-terminal/README.md

 These steps will enable Oh-My-Posh3 and Posh-Git

-First, go to `windows-terminal/config` and manually copy the folder "PowerShell" (and its content) into in your `$env:UserProfile/Documents`.

-> :warning: IMPORTANT :warning:
->
-> Because some Antivirus may find the `PowerShell` folder or file creation a threat, it is easier to create it manually :wink:

 Open PowerShell 7 from your Windows menu or by typing `pwsh.exe` in the command line.
 Then execute the script:

 ```powershell
 # Execute the Script in PowerShell 7 (pwsh.exe)
 pwsh.exe ./windows-terminal/config/configurePwsh7.ps1
 ```

+At the end of the script execution, it should ask some manual actions.
+Do to so:

+1. Open windows explorer
+2. Go to `./windows-terminal/config`
+3. Manually copy the folder "PowerShell" (and its content)
+4. Paste the "PowerShell" folder into your `$env:UserProfile/Documents` (aka.: "%UserProfile%/Documents" or "~").

+> :warning: IMPORTANT :warning:
+>
+> Because some Antivirus may find the `PowerShell` folder or file creation identify them as a threat, it is easier to create it manually :wink:

 Reload the PowerShell Profile by launching a new `pwsh.exe` instance.